(es′kŭ-lŭs hip″ō-kas′tă-nŭm) [L. aesculus hippocastanum, horse-chestnut oak] SEE: horse chestnut.

 (af″ĭ-dā′vit) [L. affidare, to swear an oath] A voluntary written or printed statement submitted to an officer of the court and whose truthfulness is asserted by an oath or affirmation.

 (ă-fi-lē-ā′shŏn) [L. affiliare, to adopt as one's child] 1.
 Membership in a larger organization.
 2. Association.
-In nursing or medical education, the administrative merger of two hospitals or schools of nursing.
-This enables students to obtain specialized training and experience that might not otherwise be ...
+In nursing or medical education, the administrative merger of two hospitals or schools of ...